How blue is blue?

 If can obviously also be very well used in conjunction with whatever a mental health professional may otherwise recommend.

-In short, try joining a yoga course, or doing it at home, or ideally both.
+In short, try joining our ongoing beginner or non-beginner classes, or doing it at home, or ideally both.

 Like everything, the benefits of yoga will come from doing it regularly, which means at least several times a week.